flutter/website/src/docs/testing/common-errors.md

 ### How might you run into this error?

 While this error is pretty common, it’s often a side effect of a primary error occurring earlier in the rendering pipeline.
-Usually, the issue is related to violation of box constraints and needs to be solved by providing more information to Flutter about how you’d like to constrain the widgets in question.
+Usually, the issue is related to violation of box constraints, and it needs to be solved by providing more information to Flutter about how you’d like to constrain the widgets in question.
 You can learn more about how constraints work in Flutter on [this page](/docs/development/ui/layout/constraints).

 In this doc, we describe two primary errors that can lead to the ‘RenderBox was not laid out’ error: